Stephen Jurika: Post-war

 With his knowledge of Asian languages and customs, Jurika became the naval air attaché in Australia in 1946.
-He felt that the Chifley Government failed to appreciate the danger posed by Communism, and was slow to move against a spy ring known to be operating in Australia.
+He felt that the Chifley government failed to appreciate the danger posed by Communism, and was slow to move against a spy ring known to be operating in Australia.
 He felt that the Commonwealth Security Service, charged with responsibility for counter-espionage were amateurs and "flatfeet".
 On his recommendation, and that of the US Ambassador to Australia, Myron M. Cowen, intelligence cooperation with Australia was halted.

 Jurika returned to the United States to become the Executive Officer of the Naval Air Station Corpus Christi in Texas.
 He went back to the Pacific as an officer on the Carrier Division One staff.
 During the Korean War, he was the naval liaison officer with the Japan Air Self-Defense Force, for which he was awarded the Legion of Merit.
 His citation read:

 Later life

-After service on the staffs of Admirals Arthur W. Radford and Felix Stump, Jurika earned a master's degree from George Washington University in 1957.
+After service on the staffs of Admirals Arthur W. Radford and Felix Stump, Jurika earned an M.A. degree in geography from George Washington University in June 1957.
 He commanded Carrier Air Wing Fourteen from 1957 to 1959, and then was Commanding Officer of the Stanford University NROTC program from 1959 to 1962.
 While there he was both teacher and student, earning his PhD in 1962, writing his doctoral thesis on "The political geography of the Philippines".
 After retiring from the Navy in 1962, he taught political science at Stanford from 1962 to 1964, at the University of Santa Clara from 1964 to 1975, and at the Naval Postgraduate School in Monterey, California, from 1975 to 1986.
 He was concurrently a research scholar at the Hoover Institution from 1980 until 1986.

-Jurika died from cancer at a hospital in Menlo Park, California, on 15 July 1993, and was buried in Los Altos Cemetery.
+Jurika died from cancer at a hospital in Menlo Park, California, on 15 July 1993, and was interred in Los Altos, California.
 He was survived by his wife and three daughters, and his brother.
 His papers are in the Hoover Institution.